Knapp-Stein Type Intertwining Operators for Symmetric Pairs II. -- The Translation Principle and Intertwining Operators for Spinors: The translation principle

 Similarly, for a fixed principal series representation $\Ind_{P_H}^H(\eta\otimes e^\nu\otimes\1)$ we have an isomorphism

-We also take a $P_H$-quotient space $E\twoheadrightarrow E''$ on which $N_H$ acts trivially and $A_H$ acts by a character $e^{\mu''}$.
+We also take a $P_H$-quotient space $E\twoheadrightarrow E''$ on which $N_H$ acts trivially and $A_H$ acts by a charac\-ter~$e^{\mu''}$.
 Note that such a quotient always exists since the contragredient representation $E^\vee$ of $E$ possesses a $P_H$-stable subspace on which $N_H$ acts trivially by Lemma~\ref{lem:UniquePstableSubspace}.
-However, in contrast to Lemma~\ref{lem:UniquePstableSubspace}, there might be several possibilities for $E''$.
+However, in contrast to Lemma~\ref{lem:UniquePstableSubspace}, there might be several possibilities for $E''$ since $E|_H$ might not be irreducible.
 Denoting the $P_H$-action on $E''$ by $\tau''\otimes e^{\mu''}\otimes \1$, we get a map

 Now suppose that an $H$-intertwining operator

 is given, and form the tensor product

 Then we obtain an $H$-intertwining operator